venatisriya/assignment8/README.md

 ```

 From this assignment, I learnt interesting ways to process data and I found the file.choose() attribute very useful as it allows us to select what file we want to analyze without having to specify the file location.
+I have also uploaded the .csv files I obtained.